Make a planning application

 The owner of the property (or land) is ultimately responsible for meeting the relevant planning rules and building regulations; this is still the case even if the work being done falls under permitted development.
 Failure to meet with the relevant legislation or rules will mean the owner will be responsible for correcting or amending any work, which could include demolition.

-For more information about your responsibilities check the Planning Portal website
+For more information about your responsibilities check the Planning Portal.

 Receipt of a planning application

-Once an application has been submitted and we have received the relevant validation information, you will receive a letter of acknowledgement from us and the application will be allocated to a case officer.
-The application type will decide how the application is processed and the time frame in which a decision is issued; usually 8 weeks for minor developments or 13 weeks for major schemes.
+Once an application has been submitted and we have received the relevant validation information the application will be allocated to a case officer.
+The agent (or applicant is there is no agent) will receive a letter of acknowledgement from us with the case officer and decision expiry information.
+The application type will decide how the application is processed and the time frame in which a decision is issued; usually 8 weeks for minor developments and 13 weeks for major schemes.

 Consulting on a planning application

-When you submit a planning application it may be subject to a statutory 21 day consultation process,so that interested parties (such as neighbours or statutory consultees e.g. Thames Water) can review a planning application for any risks or impact on the surrounding area.
-We will publicise the application either as a letter notification, a site notice or an advert in local papers.
+When you submit a planning application it may be subject to a statutory 21 day consultation process, so that interested parties (such as neighbours or statutory consultees e.g. Thames Water) can review a planning application for any risks or impact on the surrounding area.
+We will publicise the application as a letter notification, a site notice, an advert in local papers, or a combination of these.

 Assessing a planning application

 Once the consultation period has ended, the case officer will review the application and if necessary visit the site.
-They will then use their site visit notes and photos to help make an assessment of the site characteristics and your proposals affect on the surrounding area.
-The officer will take into consideration planning legislation, Government guidance, and any recent decisions or appeal decisions.
+They will then use their site visit notes and photos to help make an assessment of the site characteristics and your proposals effect on the surrounding area.
+The officer will take into consideration planning legislation, the Council’s Local Plan policies, Government guidance, neighbour/interested party comments and any recent decisions or appeal decisions.

 Making a decision